California Renters Insurance

 Liability protection

-If your friend slips and falls while you’re hosting an apartment party, you could be liable.
-So if someone is injured on your property, or anyone on your policy causes damage to someone else’s property or stuff, your renters insurance company should have you covered.
+If your friend slips and falls while you’re hosting a party at your apartment, you could be liable.
+Fortunately, if someone is injured on your property, or if anyone on your policy causes damage to someone else’s property or stuff, your renters insurance could have you covered.

 Medical Protection

-If your friend needs to go to the hospital because of that slip and fall, your medical payments will kick in.
-Renters insurance covers you if your guests get injured at your place, or if you accidentally people hurt outside of your home as well.
-Note that your renters insurance does not cover medical costs if you or someone residing with you are injured—only non-residents and guests.
+If your friend needs to go to the hospital because of that slip and fall, your medical protection could kick in.
+Renters insurance covers you if a guest gets injured at your place, or if you accidentally injure someone outside of your home as well.
+Note that your renters insurance does not cover medical costs if you or someone residing with you is injured—it only covers non-residents and guests.

-Renters insurance covers you and your stuff for damages (or ‘perils’ in insurance speak), including theft, fire, vandalism, and water damage from things like burst pipes.
+Renters insurance protects your stuff against several potential damages (or ‘perils’ in insurance speak), including theft, fire, vandalism, and water damage from things like burst pipes.

-Here’s a complete list of the perils that are covered under your base renters insurance policy in California:
+Here’s a complete list of covered perils included in your standard renters insurance policy in California:

 • Fire or lightning